softworkz/emby-wiki/Playlists.md

 ### Playlist Items

 Playlist items can be retrieved in the same manner as retrieving items of a Folder.
-A SortName should not be specified in order to preserve the playlis's original sorting.
+A SortName should not be specified in order to preserve the playlist's original sorting.

+Each playlist item will have a **PlaylistItemId** property.
+This property is required in order to remove the item from the playlist, not the library item id.

 ### Adding to Playlists

-Send a POST to /Playlists/{Id}
+Send a POST to /Playlists/{Id}/Items

 In addition, supply: